gkossakowski/kentuckymule/notes.md

 }
 ```

-The method `f2` refers to the class `A` imported by the preceeding import
+The method `f2` refers to the class `A` imported by the preceding import
 clause.
 However, the imported class cannot be accessed in a random order from
 any declaration in class `Foo`.
 The imported name `A` is visible only to
 declarations appearing after the import clause.